Yash14909/netflix_clone/README.md

-### Feel free to correct & contribute in my html/css code
+### Feel free to correct & contribute in my html/css repo

 ---

-# 🎬 Yetflix — OTT Platform Landing Page
+# 🎬 Yetflix-OTT Platform Landing Page

 **Yetflix** is a responsive front-end project inspired by Netflix’s landing page.
 It showcases a modern OTT platform design built with **HTML5** and **CSS3**, featuring smooth layouts, dark mode aesthetics, and responsive elements for all devices.